FOREX-Yen hits 7-mth low vs dlr; euro outlook cautious

 In addition to the BOJ's monetary easing, the yen has come

-surplus -- a major and constant support for the yen -- fell to a
+account surplus -- a major and constant support for the yen --

 GREECE CONCERNS PERSIST